How to scale your On-Prem Elastic Observability cluster - part 1

 Sharding

-Elasticsearch comes with mostly sane defaults.
-For most observability solutions 1 primary shard, and 1 replica works perfectly fine.
-Keep the maximum shard size under 50GB, and under 200 million docs/shard.
-Use datastreams with an ILM policy to automatically rollover indices.
+Elasticsearch comes with mostly sensible defaults.
+For most observability solutions, 1 primary shard and 1 replica work fine.
+Keep the maximum shard size below 50GB and below 200 million documents per shard.
+Use data streams with an ILM policy to automatically roll indices.

-When your company only has 1 data center, go for as much separation as possible: 2 different rooms, 2 different rows, 2 different racks, 2 different power feeds, 2 different switches.
-Try to create 2 stacks, so that primary and replica shards are not on the same critical path.
+If your organization has only one data center, ensure as much separation as possible: two different rooms, two different rows, two different racks, two different power feeds, and two different switches.
+Try to create two stacks so that primary and replica shards do not run on the same critical path.

 Monitoring

-Create a separate cluster for monitoring your Elasticsearch cluster(s).
-If the main cluster goes down while you are also running your monitoring in the same instance, you will be almost blind and finding the cause of your outage will become an order of magnitude more difficult.
+Set up a separate cluster for monitoring your Elasticsearch cluster(s).
+If your primary cluster fails while your monitoring is running on the same instance, you will be virtually blind, and finding the cause of the failure will become an order of magnitude more difficult.

 Follow-up: part two of this blog series

-Now you have an idea about the different hosting options and what to consider when scaling your self-hosted Elastic Platform.
-In part two of this blog series, I dove into building a cluster, building out the infrastructure and how to scale to optimize for performance.
+Now you have a good idea of the different hosting options and what you need to consider when scaling your self-hosted Elastic platform.
+In part two of this blog series, I will take a closer look at building a cluster, setting up the infrastructure, and how to scale to optimize performance.
 Read more.